NLnetLabs/routinator/doc/manual/source/manual-page.rst

        .. option:: --rtr-tls=addr:port

-              Specifies a local address and port to listen of for incoming TLS-encrypted RTR connections.
+              Specifies a local address and port to listen for incoming TLS-encrypted RTR connections.

               The private key and server certificate given via the